bdekoz/izzi/README.md

 # izzi

-These are C++ sources designed produce a subset of the SVG standard, designed to be a header-only library useful for graphing, cartography, generative design, and data-intensive computational expression.
+These are C++ sources designed to produce images that use a subset of the SVG standard, using a header-only library.
+It is generally useful for graphing, cartography, generative design, and data-intensive computational expression.

 **PREREQUISITES**